Kentucky Cup Classic Stakes: History

-On August 29, 2017, after having not been run since its "revival" in 2011, general manager Daniel "Chip" Bach announced the Kentucky Cup Classic would return once again in 2018.
-The race was run on the Spiral Stakes undercard.
+On August 29, 2017, after having not been run since its "revival" in 2011 and losing its graded status, general manager Daniel "Chip" Bach announced the Kentucky Cup Classic would return once again in 2018.
+The race was run on the Spiral Stakes undercard in March.

 In 2020, Nun the Less, a gelding son of Candy Ride, became the first horse to win the race twice, having won it the first time the previous year.
 He also became the oldest horse to win the race, winning in 2020 at age 8.
 Future Prospect, a son of Giant's Causeway's full-brother Freud, had previously been the oldest horse to win, having won in 2011 at age 7.

+In 2024 the event was upgraded back to Grade III by the Thoroughbred Owners and Breeders Association.